Shaken baby syndrome: Gestational problems

 Gestational problems affecting both mother and fetus, the birthing process, prematurity and nutritional deficits can accelerate skeletal and hemorrhagic pathologies that can also mimic SBS, even before birth.

 Prevention

-Interventions by neonatal nurses include giving parents information about abusive head trauma, normal infant crying and reasons for crying, teaching how to calm an infant, and how to cope if the infant was inconsolable may reduce rates of SBS.
+Interventions by pediatric practitioners and prenatal providers are recommended by the American Academy of Pediatrics.
+Educating expecting parents about how to soothe an inconsolable child, as well as the dangers of physical impact to an infant, may reduce rates of SBS.
+Interventions by neonatal nurses include giving parents information about abusive head trauma, normal infant crying and reasons for crying, teaching how to calm an infant, and how to cope if the infant was inconsolable may reduce also rates of SBS.
+Educating babysitters, nannies, and other caretakers about SBS and encouraging them to reach out for help with an inconsolable infant may also reduce its rates.

 Treatment

 Treatment involves monitoring intracranial pressure (the pressure within the skull).
 Treatment occasionally requires surgery, such as to place a cerebral shunt to drain fluid from the cerebral ventricles, and, if an intracranial hematoma is present, to drain the blood collection.

 Prognosis

 Prognosis depends on severity and can range from total recovery to severe disability to death when the injury is severe.

-One third of these patients die, one third survives with a major neurological condition, and only one third survives in good condition; therefore shaken baby syndrome puts children at risk of long-term disability.
-The most frequent neurological impairments are learning disabilities, seizure disorders, speech disabilities, hydrocephalus, cerebral palsy, and visual disorders.
+One-third of patients diagnosed with SBS die, one-third survives with a major neurological condition, and only one-third survives in good condition; therefore shaken baby syndrome puts children at risk of long-term disability.
+The most frequent neurological impairments experienced by 70% of SBS survivors are learning disabilities, seizure disorders, speech disabilities, hydrocephalus, cerebral palsy, and visual disorders.
+Endocrine dysfunction is not uncommon.
+It is recommended that survivors of SBS be referred to medical homes for continuous follow-up by pediatricians and their healthcare team.